onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 DevOps
 ~~~~~~

-The OpenECOMP software development and deployment methodology is
+The ONAP software development and deployment methodology is
 evolving toward a DevOps model.
 VNF development and deployment should
 evolve in the same direction, enabling agile delivering of end-to-end
 services.
-Following these same principles better positions OpenECOMP and
+Following these same principles better positions ONAP and
 VNF development to coevolve in the same direction.

 Testing